 - our clients, your professional advisers and your employers or place of business;

 - third parties involved in the provisions of services to clients including barristers, local counsel and other professional advisers;

 - our professional advisers, auditors and insurers;

-- third party service providers to whom we outsource services, for example archival, auditing, reference checking, professional advisory (including legal, accounting, financial and business consulting), IT support, mailing house, delivery, technology, website, social media, research, banking, payment, client contact, data processing, insurance, forensic, litigation support, data room, marketing and security services;
+- third party service providers to whom we outsource services, for example archival, auditing, reference checking, professional advisory (including legal, accounting, financial and business consulting), IT support, mailing house, delivery, website, social media, research, banking, payment, client contact, data processing, insurance, forensic, litigation support, data room, marketing and security services;

 - third parties with whom we have co-promotional arrangements (such as jointly sponsored events);